l1aF-2027/Traffic-Sign-Classification-through-Images/README.md

-# 🚦Deploy Traffic Sign Classification through Images
+# 🚦Traffic Sign Classification through Images

 A simple app template for you to classify the traffic signs and also our Computer Vision Introduction - CS231.P12 course project!